Beach Pond

 Keeping It Easy 5.7 sport (5 bolts and anchor).
 FA Brian Phillips, March 2024.
 Shared anchors.

-Unnamed 5.6 FA trad, TR Drew Lombardi, March 2024.
+Baby Bump 5.6 trad, FA Emily Koo, April 2024.
 Friendly spacing of horizontal cracks.
 Shared anchor..

 Bushwhacker 5.7 sport (5 bolts and anchor), FA Brian Phillips, March 2024.
 This could be comfortably led trad clipping one bolt at the top.